-- (9) In 2023, includes expenses of \$0.3 million and \$0.5 million ROUA impairment in connection with the closure of a branch in Houston, Texas and \$0.9 million of accelerated amortization of leasehold improvements and \$0.6 million of right-of-use or "ROU" asset impairment associated with the closure of a branch in Miami, Florida.
-In 2022, includes \$1.6 million of ROU asset impairment associated with the closure of a banking center in Pembroke Pines, Florida in 2022. - (10) In 2023, includes: (i) a fair value adjustment of \$35.5 million related to an aggregate of \$401 million in Houston-based CRE loans held for sale which are carried at the lower of cost or fair value, and (ii) a loss on sale of \$2.0 million related to a New York-based CRE loan previously carried at the lower of fair value or cost.
-In addition, in 2023, includes a fair value adjustment of \$5.6 million related to a New York-based CRE loan held for sale carried at the lower of fair value or cost.
-In 2022, amount represents the fair value adjustment related to the New York loan portfolio held for sale carried at the lower of cost or fair value. - (11) In 2023, amount represents the loss on sale of repossessed assets in connection with our equipment-financing activities.
+(10) In 2024, includes loss on sale of \$12.6 million, including transaction costs, related to the sale of a portfolio of 323 business-purpose, investment property, residential mortgage loans with a balance of approximately \$71.4 million.
+In 2023, includes: (i) a - fair value adjustment of \$35.5 million related to an aggregate of \$401 million in Houston-based CRE loan sheld for sale which are carried at the lower of cost or fair value, and (ii) a loss on sale of \$2.0 million related to a New York-based CRE loan previously carried at the lower of fair value or cost.
+In addition, in 2023, includes a fair value adjustment of \$5.6 million related to a New York-based CRE loan held for sale carried at the lower of cost or fair value.
+Lastly, in 2022, amount represents the fair value adjustment related to the New York loan portfolio held for sale carried at the lower of cost or fair value.

+(11) In 2024, amounts shown are in connection with the Houston Sale Transaction. - (11) in 2024, amounts snown are in connection with the Houston Sale Transaction.
+(12) in 2023, amount represents the loss on sale of reposessed assets in connection with our equipment-financing activities.
 In 2022, amount represents the fair value adjustment related to one OREO property in New York.
+(13) In 2024, related to Houston branches and included as part of occupancy and equipment expenses.
+See "Noninterest Expenses" for additional information.